sanalzio/PyDB/README.md

 var2:789
 ```

-## Retrieve the data in dictionary format
+## retrieve the data in dictionary format
 file content:
 ```
 var1:123